Net worth: how to calculate and track your business finances

 Assets include everything your business owns with financial value:

-• Cash and liquid assets: Money in accounts and short-term investments
+• Cash and liquid assets: money in bank accounts and short-term investments

 Learn more about assets.